 Blue Cash Everyday® Card from American Express

-American Express offers a second Blue Cash card, called the Blue Cash Everyday®.
-The difference is this one earns you 3% back at supermarkets, 2% at gas stations and select department stores, and 1% on other purchases, but there's no annual fee.
+The Blue Cash Everyday® Card from American Express offers 3% cash back at supermarkets (up to $6,000 per year in purchases), 2% at gas stations and select department stores, and 1% on other purchases.
+There is no annual fee.